-Admittedly, I still consider myself new to sewing.
-But, recently I refinished my Entryway Bench and I decided that it needed a cushion.
-I’ve sewn many curtains, throw pillows and even hemmed clothing, but this is the first time I’ve been ambitious enough to tackle an upholstery project.
-Enter my DIY Removable Bench Seat Cushion!
+Admittedly, I still consider myself new to sewing, so tackling a DIY bench seat cushion was an ambitious project for me!
+I recently refinished my Entryway Bench and I decided that it needed a cushion.
+I’ve sewn many curtains, throw pillows and even hemmed clothing, but this is the first time I’ve tackled an upholstery project.

 I hope to share some of my “beginner” mistakes to help those of you who are learning with me.
 Sometimes, I get a little ambitious with projects and this was one of those instances.
 Looking back, I should have found the most simple method for making box cushions and followed those instructions.